rev-net/memo/memo.md

 #### Loans

+Since each revnet's $TOKENs have a cash out value that can never decrease, the tokens make for great loan collateral.
+Instead of cashing out, $TOKEN holders might prefer to use them as collateral for a loan they can pay back over time to access their $TOKENs again.
+The loan provider can cash out the collateral if the loan isn't paid back.

-A revnet can be set to offer its $TOKEN holders loans from its asset base by holding the $TOKENs of the borrower as collateral.
-This allows for overcollateralized loans at a risk-free rate while also generating revenue, a win-win from the perspective of the revnet's $TOKEN cash out price.
+Revnets themselves offer these loans to its $TOKEN holders by lending out its asset base in exchange for holding onto the borrower's $TOKENs as collateral.
+This allows for overcollateralized loans at a risk-free rate while also generating revenue by putting its assets to work, a win ultimately for the revnet $TOKEN's cash out price.

-This means $TOKEN holders are incentivized to prefer that their revnet loans out as much as possible, as each new loan permanently increases the cash out value of all $TOKENs.
-Every $TOKEN holder has equal access to loans at all times.
+$TOKEN holders are incentivized to prefer that their revnet loans out as much as possible, as each new loan permanently increases the cash out value of all $TOKENs.
+Every $TOKEN holder has equal access to loans at all times, at a rate equivalent to the cash out rate.

 Loans can last a maximum of 10 years.
 A borrower can choose to pay over time at a rate that linearly increases as the loan duration approaches 10 years, choose to pre-pay for the loan at half the cost, or mixed – prepay for some duration and continue on paying full price if its still not paid off.
 This revenue goes to the revnet itself, issuing or buying back more $TOKENs for the borrower.